The history of the Ryder Cup

 Europe took 60 years to win in America.
 Following the elation of 1985, Europe backed it up with a 15-13 victory at Muirfield Village in Ohio, their first on US soil.
 Suddenly, the days of the US holding on to the trophy for eternity seemed a distant memory.

 The Americans hit back in the ‘War on the Shore’.
 1991 brought the most fiercely fought and controversial Ryder Cup in history, the Americans stealing a win by a point.
-A post-Gulf war patriotism was encouraged by captain Dave Stockton as Seve and Paul Azinger clashed and there was controversy as Steve Pate pulled out on Sunday with scored tied 8-8.
-It all went down to the last short of the day, but Bernhard Langer slid a six-footer wide to hand the Americans victory.
+A post-Gulf War patriotism was encouraged by Captain Dave Stockton as Seve and Paul Azinger clashed, and there was controversy as Steve Pate pulled out on Sunday with the score tied 8-8.
+It all went down to the last shot of the day, but Bernhard Langer slid a six-footer wide to hand the Americans victory.

 Justin Rose at The 39th Ryder Cup, Medinah Country Club

-No-one can forget the ‘Miracle of Medinah’.
-Despite the best efforts of Ian Poulter, the Americans needed just 4.5 points to seal victory on Sunday, while Europe needed 8.
-The Americans had never surrendered more than a two-point lead, it seemed to be all over, but captain Olazábal had faith.
+No one can forget the ‘Miracle of Medinah’.
+Despite the best efforts of Ian Poulter, the Americans needed just 4½ points to seal victory on Sunday, while Europe needed 8.
+The Americans had never surrendered more than a two-point lead; it seemed to be all over, but captain Olazábal had faith.
 Against all the odds, dropping just three matches all day, Europe completed the greatest comeback of all time, Justin Rose’s thirty-footer on 17 the crucial shot.
 Martin Kaymer decided victory with a five-footer.